science lab

 • This concentration introduces students to neuroscience and biological and psychological rationales for behavior.
 It is ideal for individuals interested in obtaining a strong foundation in biology while pursuing an interdisciplinary approach to the study of human behavior.
 Students who choose this concentration are also encouraged to do internships or independent studies in laboratories studying neurobiology or the biological basis of behavior.

-Individuals who complete the requirements of the major will be prepared to pursue work in the biotechnology and pharmacology industries or in other life science organizations.
+Individuals who complete the requirements of the major will be prepared to pursue work in the biotechnology and pharmacology industries or other life science organizations.
 They will also be eligible to pursue graduate studies in neuroscience or the health professions.

-Required Courses (12)
+Required Courses (13)

 Biology majors should take CHE 131 and BIO 160 in their first semester.